-The Law Office of Richard M. Kenny was successful in negotiating a $6.2 million settlement on behalf of a construction worker client.
+The Law Office of Richard M. Kenny successfully negotiated a $6.2 million settlement on behalf of a construction worker client.
 The case was filed after the young worker lost his leg in a highway construction accident.
-While on site, the client was performing his assigned tasks when his leg was pinned between two massive concrete pylons.
+While on-site, the client was performing his assigned tasks when his leg was pinned between two massive concrete pylons.

 Concrete pylons are the large pillar type structures used to support road bridges, buildings, and electrical poles.
 The accident was severe enough to result in the traumatic amputation of his leg on the site of the accident.
 Traumatic amputation, as opposed to surgical amputation, is the partial or total loss of a body part during a serious accident.
 In the case of this particular client, the pylons were heavy enough that the force of pinning him between the two caused the dismembering of his leg before medical and emergency personnel were able to respond to the situation.

 While most construction accidents are dealt with through the employer’s workers’ compensation insurance, serious and fatal accidents allow for further civil action because of the severity of the damage.
 Limb amputation, especially traumatic amputation, is legally considered a catastrophic injury, warranting a much larger recovery than less severe injuries.
 In this particular case, the firm’s personal injury attorney was able to demonstrate the massive effect these injuries would have on the young client’s life in terms of physical, financial, and emotional impacts.